 If you want to grow your own purple strawberry plants, click the “Purple Wonder” link above to buy them directly from Burpee.
 If you want to price shop any other variety available for ordering online (including the other strawberry colors), see the directory here: Buy Strawberry Plants.
 Most of the varieties there are the regular and delicious red-producing ones, but the white and yellow producers are also available.

 Purple Strawberry Plants: Conclusion

 While some say that the strawberries are more a deep burgundy color instead of purple, they are noticeably darker and different from even the deep red strawberry varieties.
 So, if you are adventurous, why not order a few plants for your garden and spice up your life with something new!
-Of course, if you don't know how to put a purple strawberry to good culinary use, visit our catalog of fantastic strawberry recipes.
 And, fret not.
 The Purple Wonder is not a Franken-fruit GMO.
 It was selected and developed for 13 years through the typical process without use of recombinant gene-altering technologies.

 So, once you have grown and harvested some yourself, be sure to visit again and leave a comment about your experiences!